The SEOC is currently at level: 3

-Last fiscal year, the Department of Homeland Security (DHS) has announced their intent to release the Notice of Funding Opportunity (NOFO) for FY2020 for the Nonprofit Security Grant Program (NSGP) and allowed for eligible nonprofits in Alaska to apply for funding for physical security enhancements and other security activities (planning, exercise, and training) through the NSGP-State program.
+The Department of Homeland Security (DHS) has announced their intent to release the Notice of Funding Opportunity (NOFO) for FY2020 for the Nonprofit Security Grant Program (NSGP).
+This program allows for eligible nonprofits in Alaska to apply for funding for physical security enhancements and other security activities (planning, exercise, and training) through the NSGP-State program.

 In FY2019, the State of Alaska was awarded $100,000.00 for the NPSG-S program.

 At this time specifics on the amount of funding Alaska may receive is unknown.
 DHS&EM anticipates receiving approximately $100,000.00 for projects throughout the entire State.
-Funding will be administered as sub-award(s) by the program’s State Administrative Agency (SAA), the DHS&EM.
+Funding will be administered as subaward(s) by the program’s State Administrative Agency (SAA), the DHS&EM.

-Individual sub-awards are capped at $100,000 per program guidance.
+Individual subawards are capped at $100,000 per program guidance.
 If feasible, projects may be partially funded to maximize the program’s benefit.
-The FY 2019 NSGP local period of performance is to be 24 months, October 01, 2019 through September 30, 2021.
+The FY 2020 NSGP local period of performance is anticipated to be 24 months, October 01, 2020 through September 30, 2022.

 DHS&EM is instructing applicants to review the State’s Overview and Guideline, the FY 2020 NOFO, and the FEMA Preparedness Grants Manual for specifics on program priorities and eligible activities.
 The Investment Justification (IJ) serves as the majority of the “application” for the grant.

 The NSGP focuses on target hardening projects and projects related to security training for all nonprofit staff, planning related costs, and exercise related costs, in addition to allowable target hardening equipment.
 The NSGP seeks to integrate the preparedness activities of nonprofit organizations that are at high risk of a terrorist attack with broader state and local preparedness efforts.
 Please read the NOFO for further program guidelines.